Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 So, what's to be done?

 Well, she could raise her stool, or find a lower table for the laptop.
 The problem then is that that screen will be too low for her eyes and she'll have to crane her neck downwards.
-That's not good; then she'll start suffering from neck pain and arm pain.
+That's not good; then she'll start suffering from neck pain.

 A much better solution is this adjustable keyboard tray.
 It can be slid away when not in use, and the angle can be adjusted for maximum comfort of wrists and fingers.